libmemalloc v3.0.00

 ◆ MEM_mapAlloc()

-static int * MEM_mapAlloc ( mem_allocator_t *const allocator,
+static void * MEM_mapAlloc ( mem_allocator_t *const allocator,

 const size_t total_size